What is a Backlink and How to Get Them In 2024?

 With variables, that automatically change for every opportunity in your campaign, and a built-in contact information finder, Respona can save you up to 90% of the time you would need to spend on all these processes, should you decide to do it manually.

-Another popular link building strategy is the anchor text one.
+Another popular link building strategy is the link insertion.
 It is also one of the most beginner-friendly tactics for acquiring backlinks and helps get a good understanding of all the processes involved.

 As the name suggests, the goal of this strategy is to find relevant anchor texts in people’s articles and secure link placements on them.